Tacoma-based Snopes, debunker of fake news, is locked in a nasty legal dispute

 A trial date had initially been set for October but is now expected to begin no earlier than spring of 2020.

-In the meantime, despite the legal fight, Snopes now has a staff of around 16, Mikkelson says, and is tackling more complex and important varieties of fake news.
+In the meantime, despite the legal fight, Snopes now has a staff of 15, Mikkelson says, and is tackling more complex and important varieties of fake news.

 Recent projects include exposes of faux news sites, such as the Tennessee Star that “purport to be local newspapers [but] are actually being run by political operatives who aren’t disclosing their financial connections to various entities,” Mikkelson says.
 Had it not been for the litigation, he adds, “we could have been doing much more of that” rather than “debunking the latest dumb photo.”